 The Company is exposed to certain risks relating to its ongoing business operations.
-The primary risks managed by using derivative instruments are foreign currency exchange rate risk and interest rate risk.
+The primary risk managed by using derivative instruments is foreign currency exchange rate risk.
 Forward contracts against various foreign currencies are entered into to manage the foreign currency exchange rate risk on forecasted revenues and expenses denominated in currencies other than the functional currency of the operating unit (cash flow hedge).
 Other forward exchange contracts against various foreign currencies are entered into to manage the foreign currency exchange rate risk associated with certain firm commitments denominated in currencies other than the functional currency of the operating unit (fair value hedge).
 In addition, the Company will enter into non-designated forward contracts against various foreign currencies to manage the foreign currency exchange rate risk on recognized nonfunctional currency monetary accounts (non-designated hedge).
-Interest rate swaps are entered into to manage interest rate risk associated with the Company's fixed and floating-rate borrowings.